benspylee/smartsupply-v2/README.md

 ![Smartsupply app](https://github.com/benspylee/smartsupply-v2/blob/master/docs/architecture.png)

-1. This app supports three different users role Retail vendor,customer and delivery agent.Users register with app, After verification user can login and use.
+1. This app supports three different user roles Retail vendor,Customer and Delivery agent.Users register with app, After verification user can login and use.
-2. We build an android client that communicates with rest-api which deployed in IBM cloud foundry and saves data IBM Db2.
+2. We build an android client that communicates with rest-api which deployed in IBM cloud foundry and we save user generated transaction data in IBM Db2.
-3. Customers orders items by browsing shop registered with app, we send notification to Customer and Delivery Agents
+3. Customers orders items by browsing shop registered with app, we send notification to Customer and Delivery Agents with respect to order flow
+4. Order receive to local retail vendor, he goes through it and he may accept or reject order.
+5. Once retail vendor good with order he will prepare the order and assign it to local delivery agent.
+6. delivery agent receives the job and he may accept the delivery or reject it.If he accept it he began to pick up the order and deliver it to customer and get the delivery charge.
-4. This app stores invoice,Report document,user documents and images within IBM Object Storage.
+4. This app stores user generated invoices,reports and images on IBM Object Storage.

 ## Long description